 - exercises and special devices to help you clear mucus out of your lungs

-- medication to help improve airflow within the lungs
+- medicine to help improve airflow within the lungs

 - antibiotics to treat any lung infections that develop

-Surgery is usually only considered for bronchiectasis in rare cases where other treatments haven't been effective, the damage to your bronchi is confined to a small area, and you're in good general health.
+Surgery is usually only considered for bronchiectasis in rare cases where other treatments have not been effective, the damage to your bronchi is confined to a small area, and you're in good general health.

 Read more about the treatment of bronchiectasis.